+Journal Prompt 7: What character traits are most important to you?
+Why?

+As for me, my most important character trait is to ability to sense anyone’s personality quickly even before they have expressed themselves.

+The first reason why I think this is my most important characteristic is because I usually don’t provoke others and carefully avoid angering others.
+So I have a good relationship with many people.

+The second reason is that I usually know what other people like and don't like, so that I know how to treat others in order to achieve a particular purpose.
+But I never use unscrupulous or divisive tactics to achieve my goal as an unfaithful friend.
+On the contrary, I am always a faithful friend.

+The last reason is I know exactly how to improve my relationship with other people and improve it in a way that is acceptable to both me and the other person; I also know how to destroy the relationship with others, but I’ve never done that.

+In a word, I think this character trait is very important because it always me to easily have good relationships.
+Of course, I have this developed this character trait because I have experienced and seen a lot of things happen, so I know how to improve my emotional intelligence.

 [Journal 8: Why do some people struggle to do the right thing?: Draft 1]

+Journal Prompt 8: Why do some people struggle to do the right thing?

 So many people struggle to do the right thing, and why?
 I think one of the reason is most of the people were not “struggle” to do the right thing, is something might force them not letting them to do the right thing, like, bully.
 Many school have bully between the students, even teacher.
 Why did no one come forward to help those who were excluded, were bullied?
 Because people afraid to be bully too, they don’t want to stop other from bully others, they afraid they will be bully by them too.
 Another reason is some people are selfish, they only do something that will help them; they think do the right thing wouldn’t help them to get anything.
 Well, some people struggle to do the right thing is because they think do right thing is not fun, they like to see people suffered, or sad, but I don't think there's a lot of people do this kind of thing.
 There still a lot of people on the world are doing right thing every day, so let’s not just look at negative side.